mortensorensen/qfxcm/README.md

 # Q wrapper for FXCM's Forex Connect API

+*Note: This repository is still under development.
+Actual Q code is still missing!*

 Download the ForexConnect API at <http://fxcodebase.com/wiki/index.php/Download>.

 Create a symbolic link to your ForexConnect API with